-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
+Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.

 Management monitors rolling forecasts of the company's liquidity position and cash and cash equivalents on the basis of expected cash flows.
-This is generally carried out at in accordance with practice and limits set by the company.
+This is generally carried out in accordance with practice and limits set by the company.